diothor/dcp-python/problems/README.md

 Given an integer `N`, write a program that returns, in order, the first `N` regular numbers.

+### [Problem #735 [Easy]](number_problems/problem_735.py)
+This problem was asked by Sumo Logic.

+Given an unsorted array, in which all elements are distinct, find a "peak" element in `O(log N)` time.

+An element is considered a peak if it is greater than both its left and right neighbors.
+It is guaranteed that the first and last elements are lower than all others.

 ### [Problem #723 [Medium]](number_problems/problem_723.py)
 This problem was asked by Google.